 Run the Template

-Select the “Run” button in your Workspace.
+Select the “Run” button in the Project Editor.
 The Console will display a QR code that links the Expo Go app to your Replit project.

 The democratization of mobile development through Replit and Expo makes app creation accessible to everyone, not just professional developers.